 The best place to inject semaglutide is in the:

-- Thigh
+- Thighs

 - Upper arm

 Each of these areas offers the right balance of fat and accessibility to make your semaglutide injections as effective and comfortable as possible.
+Don’t ever inject it into injured, swollen, or scarred parts of your skin, regardless of your chosen injection site.
+You can rotate injection sites weekly to reduce the risk of irritation or lipohypertrophy (fatty tissue buildup).

 If you’re choosing your leg for your semaglutide injections, you want to make sure you’re following these guidelines:

-- Inject into the fatty area of on the front or outer side of your upper thigh, closer to your hip than your knee
+- Inject into the fatty area on the front or outer side of your upper thigh, closer to your hip than your knee

 - Avoid the inner thigh